Find Grad Schools

 13 Yearly Graduations

 Illinois Institute of Technology comes in at #4 on our list of the most popular colleges offering master's degrees in architectural engineering.
 Roughly 6,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $48,555 per year, while in-state graduate students, on average, pay $29,052 per year.
-The architectural engineering program at Illinois Institute of Technology awarded 13 master's degrees during the 2020-2021 school year.
-About 31% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $48,659 per year, while in-state graduate students, on average, pay $34,101 per year.
+During the most recent year for which we have data, 13 people received their master's degree in architectural engineering from Illinois Tech.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #4